 Letting your recipient know that you’re aware of your faults and aim to fix things will build trust and confidence in the relationship, whether personal or professional.

 Regret and remorse are not the same things.
 Sometimes, things happen that are unfortunate or regrettable but are beyond our control.
 These circumstances don’t actually warrant your apology.
 For example: Imagine you’re an airline booking attendant and a winter snowstorm causes an hours-long flight delay.
 You aren’t responsible for the extreme weather.
 In this case, using “I’m sorry for the inconvenience” can place blame on yourself when there isn’t any.

 In apologizing, you risk accepting responsibility for something beyond your control.
 Instead, shift the emotion at hand from remorse to gratitude.
 Expressing thanks for understanding flips the script and is likely to spark that very sentiment in the recipient, too.
 Try: “Thank you so much for your patience.
 We hope the conditions will be safe for takeoff soon.”
 This lets the recipient know that you empathize with and understand their exasperation.

 4 “Let me help.”

 Instead of offering an apology, offer a solution.
-People complain when they are disappointed—not because they like to whine, but because they want to be heard, or want their problem to be solved.
+People complain when they are disappointed because they want to be heard or want their problem to be solved.
 “I’m sorry for the inconvenience of spilling red wine on your white pants” won’t get the stain out.
 On the other hand, “Let me pay for your dry cleaning” will.